Tsuki13/Team-Generator/README.md

 ## Description

 Command-line application that uses Node.js to dynamically create an HTML document based on user's input.
-Project is designed to keep track of all team member's information(name, email, ID, and roles).
+Project is designed to keep track of all team member's information(name, email, ID, and roles) on a webpage.

 ## Installation Guidelines